osagarra/ODME_lite/1. Network analysis/README.md

-N94avs37746.57447_w_k_oi.hist		- Average Weight as a function of product of degrees N94avs37746.57447_w_s_i.hist		- Average Weight as a function of incoming strength N94avs37746.57447_w_s_o.hist		- Average Weight as a function of outgoing strength N94avs37746.57447_w_s_oi.hist		- Average Weight as a function of product of strengths N94avs37746.57447node_list.list		- List of node attributes N94avs37746.57447_w.hist			- Weight distribution P(w)
+N94avs37746.57447_w_k_oi.hist		- Average Weight as a function of product of degrees N94avs37746.57447_w_s_i.hist		- Average Weight as a function of incoming strength N94avs37746.57447_w_s_o.hist		- Average Weight as a function of outgoing strength N94avs37746.57447_p_s_oi.hist		- Average binary connection probability as a function of product of strengths N94avs37746.57447_wp_s_oi.hist		- Average existing Weight as a function of product of strengths N94avs37746.57447_w_s_oi.hist		- Average Weight as a function of product of strengths N94avs37746.57447node_list.list		- List of node attributes N94avs37746.57447_w.hist			- Weight distribution P(w)